 That’s exactly the energy this look gives.

-Real talk: ask your groomer to keep at least 1.5 inches on the head while trimming the body down to half an inch.
-That contrast is what makes the whole look pop.
+Real talk: Ask your groomer to keep at least 1.5 inches on the head while trimming the body down to half an inch.
+This contrast of length gives the dog the look you want.

 And the red polka-dot bandana?
 Non-negotiable finishing touch.

-Morkie fur grows fast — book a touch-up every 6 to 8 weeks to keep that contrast fresh.
+Morkie fur grows fast so book a touch up every 6-8 weeks to keep that contrast fresh.

 📸 Photo credit: Instagram @sky.and.pixie.morkies